Celebrating ELPC 30 Years - 2023 Gala

 Long-term energy planning

 Many of the Midwest’s largest utilities are planning to wind down their use of fossil fuels as they ramp up renewable energy, not out of altruism but because the economics make sense.
-For example, the Northern Indiana Public Service Co. plans to be coal-free by 2028 and Michigan’s Consumers Energy is planning for 56% renewable energy by 2040.
+For example, the Northern Indiana Public Service Co. plans to be coal-free by 2028 and Michigan’s Consumers Energy is planning to be carbon neutral by 2040.
 Unfortunately, many other utilities are still relying on old ways of thinking and outdated dirty fossil fuels.
 ELPC intervenes in rate cases and long-term planning processes to ensure renewable energy is fully and fairly considered as a viable option to support the Midwest’s energy needs.
 Our work includes expert policy analysis and testimony, as well as coordination with our clean energy and public health allies throughout the nation.
 Read more about our work on grid transformation and Michigan’s DTE Energy.

 Fighting dirty fossil fuels

 Coal combustion produces smog, soot, acid rain, and mercury pollution, which contaminates the air and water in many communities.
 Although natural gas burns somewhat cleaner than coal, its extraction and transportation present additional environmental and public health concerns, and after the Enbridge oil spill devastated Michigan’s Kalamazoo River in 2010, many communities are wary of oil pipelines through critical waterways like the headwaters of the Mississippi and the Straits of Mackinac.
-ELPC is fighting to clean up or shut down dirty fossil fuel facilities while highlighting financial and scientific analysis that shows renewable energy is the most cost-effective and healthy option for the Midwest.
+ELPC is fighting to clean up or shut down dirty fossil fuel while highlighting financial and scientific analysis that shows renewable energy is the most cost-effective and healthy option for the Midwest.

 Supporting the clean energy supply chain